NeuroML/Documentation/source/Userdocs/Conventions.md

 There are 3 specific recommended names for segment groups which contain **ALL** of the somatic, dendritic or axonal segments

 - `axon_group` for the group of all axonal segments
-- `dend_group` for the group of all dendritic segments
+- `dendrite_group` for the group of all dendritic segments
 - `soma_group` for the group of all somatic segments

 Ideally every segment should be a member of one and only one of these groups.